 The Hidden Menace of Asbestos

-However, researchers at the Environmental Protection Agency (EPA) carried out numerous studies that led to a 1973 finding that officially linked asbestos to three debilitating and fatal illnesses: asbestosis, lung cancer, and mesothelioma cancer.
+In 197, researchers at the Environmental Protection Agency (EPA) carried out numerous studies that officially linked asbestos to three debilitating and fatal illnesses: asbestosis, asbestos-related lung cancer, and mesothelioma cancer.

 The High Cost of Asbestos Use

-Even though the Army stopped using asbestos in the construction of new bases and limited its use considerably after 1980, the damage had been done.
 Tens of thousands of veterans who had served in the Army between the turn of the 20th Century and the end of the Vietnam War had been exposed to asbestos.
-Not all of them developed asbestosis, lung cancer, or mesothelioma, but the number of new cases each year is around 3,000.
+Not all of them developed an asbestos illness, but the number of new cases each year is around 3,000.

 Help for Army Mesothelioma and Asbestos Victims

 If you’ve been injured by mesothelioma, asbestos-related lung cancer, or asbestosis, keep in mind that there is a good chance that you’ll qualify for considerable compensation.
-Remember to fill out our from to get your free Financial Compensation Packet, with information on top asbestos and mesothelioma lawyers in your area.
+Remember to fill out our form to get your free Financial Compensation Packet, with information on experienced asbestos and mesothelioma lawyers in your area.
 If you have questions or need additional assistance, contact us at 800-793-4540.